Emperor Meiji: Political reform

 The successful revolutionaries organized themselves into a Council of State, and subsequently into a system where three main ministers led the government.
 This structure would last until the establishment of a prime minister, who would lead a cabinet in a western fashion, in 1885.
-Initially, not even the retention of the Emperor was certain; revolutionary leader Gotō Shōjirō later stated that some officials "were afraid the extremists might go further and abolish the Mikado".
+Initially, not even the retention of the emperor was certain; revolutionary leader Gotō Shōjirō later stated that some officials "were afraid the extremists might go further and abolish the Mikado".
 Japan's new leaders sought to reform the patchwork system of domains governed by the daimyōs.
-In 1869, several of the daimyōs who had supported the revolution gave their land property to the Emperor and were reappointed as governors, with considerable salaries.
+In 1869, several of the daimyōs who had supported the revolution gave their land property to the emperor and were reappointed as governors, with considerable salaries.
 By the following year, all other daimyōs had followed suit.

-In 1871, as Japan was organized into 72 prefectures the Emperor announced that domains were entirely abolished.
+In 1871, as Japan was organized into 72 prefectures, the emperor abolished domains entirely.
 The daimyōs were compensated with annual salaries equal to ten percent of their former revenues (from which they now did not have to deduct the cost of governing), but were required to move to the new capital, Tokyo.
 Most daimyōs retired from politics.

 The new administration gradually abolished most privileges of the samurai, including their right to a stipend from the government.
 However, unlike the daimyōs, many samurai suffered financially from this change.
 Most other class-based distinctions were abolished.
 Legalized discrimination against the burakumin ended.
 However, these classes continue to suffer discrimination in Japan to the present time.

 The 1889 constitution created a new parliament, although it had no real power.
 Power had passed from the Tokugawa into the hands of those daimyōs and other samurai who had led the Restoration.
 Japan was thus controlled by the Genrō, an oligarchy which comprised the most powerful men of the military, political and economic spheres.
-The Emperor showed greater political longevity than his recent predecessors, as he was the first Japanese monarch to remain on the throne past the age of 50 since Emperor Ōgimachi's abdication from the throne in 1586.
+The emperor showed greater political longevity than his recent predecessors, as he was the first Japanese monarch to remain on the throne past the age of 50 since Emperor Ōgimachi's abdication from the throne in 1586.